The Flagellation of Christ (Cimabue)

 The painting depicts the flagellation of Christ, an episode in the Passion.
 In the painting, Christ, naked but for a loincloth, is bound to a marble column that rises up the centre of the scene, dividing it into two halves.
 He is being flogged by two figures, one to either side, in clothing of jarringly cheerful colours.
 The anguished Christ regards the viewer calmly.
 Tall city buildings in the background are depicted with Byzantine reverse perspective frame the scene.
-The figure of Christ is heavily influenced by that in Cimabue's Santa Croce Crucifix, whilst the torturers in bright clothing recall the Sienese School and the stylised background buildings the Roman school, the latter influence already taken on by Cimabue's workshop in the Lives of the Apostles in the Upper Basilica at Assisi.
+The figure of Christ is heavily influenced by that in Cimabue's Santa Croce Crucifix, while the torturers in bright clothing recall the Sienese School and the stylised background buildings the Roman school, the latter influence already taken on by Cimabue's workshop in the Lives of the Apostles in the Upper Basilica at Assisi.

 The panel measures 24.7 × 20 cm.
-It is one of three panels known from the Diptych of Devotion, a polyptych depicting the passion of Christ, which probably had two wings each with four panels, eight in all.
-The physical condition of the paint at the edges of Flagellation of Christ panel indicate that it was at the lower-right corner of a larger composite work.
-Two other scenes by Cimabue, painted on wood panels of similar size, have been identified as parts of the same polyptych: Virgin and Child with Two Angels in the collections of the National Gallery in London (discovered in Suffolk in 2000) and Christ Mocked, discovered in France in 2019.
+It is one of three known panels from the Diptych of Devotion, an altarpiece which probably had two wings each with four panels, eight in all.
+The physical condition of the paint at the edges of the Flagellation of Christ panel indicate that it was at the lower-right corner of a larger composite work.
+Two other scenes by Cimabue, painted on wood panels of similar size, have been identified as parts of the same altarpiece: the Virgin and Child with Two Angels in the National Gallery in London (discovered in 2000) and The Mocking of Christ in the Louvre (discovered in 2019).